src="https://cdn.respond.io/webchat/widget/widget.js?cId=37a93a3d58337c166a29f60e98a48f5">

 The good news is that diastasis recti can be managed and improved with proper care and exercise.
 Here are some steps women can take:

-3. Core-Strengthening Exercises: Specific exercises, such as pelvic tilts, transverse abdominal muscle activation, and kegel exercises, can help improve core strength and support the healing of diastasis recti.
-This is where you can opt for a high-tech solution such as the B-Shape TMC device to tone the abdominal muscles and/or the B-Pulse device to tone the pelvic floor muscles.
+2. Core-Strengthening Exercises: Specific exercises, such as pelvic tilts, transverse abdominal muscle activation, and kegel exercises, can help improve core strength and support the healing of diastasis recti.

-4. Avoid Straining Movements: It’s important to avoid movements and activities that can strain the abdominal muscles, such as heavy lifting, or movements that exacerbate the condition.
+4. Avoid Straining Movements: It’s important to avoid movements and activities that can strain the abdominal muscles, such as heavy lifting, especially since the abs can be weak.

 5. Supportive Garments: Some women find relief and support from wearing abdominal binders or support garments designed to aid in diastasis recti recovery.